 Merge and Data Store Memory blocks

-Virtual connection blocks (Function-Call Split, Mux, Demux, Bus Creator, Bus Selector, Signal Specification, and any Virtual Subsystem that contains any of the blocks listed above.)
+Virtual connection blocks (Function-Call Split, Mux, Demux, Bus Creator, Bus Selector, Signal Specification, and any Virtual Subsystem that contains any of the blocks listed.)

 Blocks inside function-call subsystems must support code generation.
-These blocks must not use absolute time or elapsed time unless you specify a discrete sample time on the model's function-call root-level Inport block.
+These blocks can use absolute or elapsed time if they are inside a periodic function-call subsystem with a discrete sample time specified on the corresponding function-call root-level Inport block.

 Data signals connected to root-level Inport and root-level Outport blocks cannot be a virtual bus.